Linuxfabrik/mirror/README.md

 ### Repo from GitHub release assets

 This method allows creating a RPM-repository using RPM from the latest GitHub release of a project.
-For example, for creating a repositories for [mydumper](https://github.com/mydumper/mydumper), use the following config:
+For example, to create a repository for [mydumper](https://github.com/mydumper/mydumper), use the following config:

 ```yaml
 base_path: '/var/www/html/mirror'